r0x0d/toolbox-dev/README.md

 |[toolbox-base](https://quay.io/repository/r0x0d/toolbox-base)|toolbox-rust|General toolbox for rust development|[toolbox-rust](https://quay.io/repository/r0x0d/toolbox-rust)|
 |[toolbox-base](https://quay.io/repository/r0x0d/toolbox-base)|toolbox-dotnet|General toolbox for dotnet development|[toolbox-dotnet](https://quay.io/repository/r0x0d/toolbox-dotnet)|

+## Adding new toolboxes

+Currently, all toolboxes per environment are located under the `toolbox` folder.
+If you wish to do a new toolbox environment, just simply add your `<environment>.Containerfile` inside that folder, and you're ready to go.

+As default, all images use as base the `base.Containerfile`, or `quay.io/r0x0d/toolbox-base:latest` to keep them up-to-date when a new pipeline build is triggered.

 ## Building locally

 To build the images locally, one must need to install